Mar 2, 2020|

 As one of the pioneers in fresh food e-commerce that operates a global supply chain and nationwide cold chain network, to address this pressing issue, JD launched the “National Fresh Produce Green Channel” on February 10th, leveraging its strengths in supply chain, logistics, operations, marketing and more.
 Open to both existing and potential partners of JD, the initiative provides 25 supportive policies to merchants, including fast enrollment, extra traffic, discounts or fee-free use of the platform among a host of other benefits to bring fresh produce directly from farm to table.

 So far, JD has received thousands of requests from farmers and agricultural enterprises and helped them sell over 3,900 tons of agricultural products that were impacted by the coronavirus.
-In just two days, 100 tons of strawberries from Dandong were sold on JD, helping over 30 local farmers get through the hardship and earn more money.
+In just two days, helping over 30 local farmers get through the hardship and earn more money.

 Seventeen years ago, a small outlet in Beijing’s Zhongguancun area started transformation, from brick and mortar to an online retailer because of SARS (Severe Acute Respiratory Syndrome), when the epidemic also stopped people from going outside and halted footfall at offline stores.
 That small outlet has become JD.com.
 Will the novel coronavirus change people’s shopping habits for fresh food over the long run?
 Will cold chain logistics leap forward in scale?
 Are we on the cusp of a major revolution for fresh food e-commerce?
 The unexpected arrival of the coronavirus raises many questions for decision makers.